Still Exploring Herzegovina. Part II.

 By Victor / November 27, 2020

 Acapulco.
 What a fantastic name for a city!
 The first time I heard of Acapulco was as a kid from a cheesy 1990s Russian pop song.
-And although I could not place Acapulco on the map and did not even know that the city was in Mexico rather than some […]
+And although I couldn’t place Acapulco on the map and didn’t even know that the city was in Mexico and not in some remote […]

 If I Were a Country: China vs Japan